dnsimple/dnsimple-support/content/articles/dnssec.md

 You can find details about how CDS/CDNSKEY work in [RFC 8078](https://tools.ietf.org/html/rfc8078).

+### DS records without a corresponding DNSKEY

+When a DS record is present at your domain registrar, but there's no corresponding DNSKEY in your zone, DNSSEC-aware resolvers will fail to resolve your domain.
+For example, with Google Public DNS this will result in a SERVFAIL.
+Clients using a non-DNSSEC-aware resolver will still be able to resolve your domain.

+To fix this issue, [remove the DS record](/articles/manage-ds-record/#removing-a-ds-record) from your registrar.
+This won't immediately fix resolution for some clients, as they'll see the cached DS record.
+DS record time-to-live values are set by domain registries and may be set to values of 12 hours or more.

 ## Troubleshooting DNSSEC configurations

 These tools are helpful for troubleshooting DNSSEC configuration issues: